My work is about revitalising, regenerating and rewilding potential for creating lasting positive legacies for individuals and teams.

 How I work

-My world of movement, creativity, time and space inspires the way I work.
+My world of movement, creativity, and relationship with time and space inspires the way I work.
 I care deeply about the people that I work with, the work that I do and the service I provide.
 I believe in the potential of connections and collaboration.

 Connections – between body, movement, people, ideas, big picture, new perspectives, nature, landscapes, environment and society.